echeran/smile-of-murugan/webbook/chapter14.md

 To us, some parts of his *Tirumantiram* are “a masterpiece of mystic wisdom, robust philosophy and moving poetry”.

-In what follows I shall discuss some of the features which are typical for all or almost all *cittar* as a body of thinkers.
-1 Thus e.g. *añcu* "five" may mean, according to context, the five senses, or the five elements, or the five "sacred" letters, etc.
+[^five]: Thus e.g. *añcu* "five" may mean, according to context, the five senses, or the five elements, or the five "sacred" letters, etc.

-2 Cf. *Tirumantiram* 231: "The Brahmins. . . are truly without truth and
-knowledge, without devotion, they are gluttonous and foolish".
+[^anti-caste]: Cf. *Tirumantiram* 231: "The Brahmins. . . are truly without truth and knowledge, without devotion, they are gluttonous and foolish".
 Cf. also onrē *kulamum oruvanē tēvanum* "There is one humanity and one god".
-31823: *ullam perunkōyil un* uṭampu *ālayam.*
+[^body-temple]: 1823: *ullam perunkōyil un* uṭampu *ālayam.*

-4 Accord. to A. V. Subramania Aiyar, Tirumūlar was probably an advaitic vedantin (cf. 116, 1789, 2820), cf. the *pratyabhijňa* school of Kashmir Saivism.
+[^tirumular]: Accord. to A. V. Subramania Aiyar, Tirumūlar was probably an advaitic vedantin (cf. 116, 1789, 2820), cf. the *pratyabhijňa* school of Kashmir Saivism.
 It is believed that he came to Tamilnad from Kashmir.

+In what follows I shall discuss some of the features which are typical for all or almost all *cittar* as a body of thinkers.

 First, in sharp opposition to the bhakti tradition, they refuse to allow themselves be carried away by idol-worship in particular